NeoGeographyToolkit/StereoPipelineTest/README.txt

     pytest --timeout=14400 -n 4 -q -s -r a --tb=no --config release_lunokhod1.conf -k ssCSM_SAR

+To run several tests, whose direcory names are test1, test2, test3, use:

+  -k 'test1 or test2 or test3'

+Wildcards are accepted as well.
+Hence, to run all tests starting with 'ss', use:

+  -k 'ss*'

 == More details ==

 A sample settings file is provided, named 'release_lunokhod1.conf'.
 This file has: